Leland College: History

 After University Hall was heavily damaged in the Hurricane of 1915, Leland University decided not to repair the campus.
 Instead, the board sold the valuable real estate, which had appreciated significantly since the University’s founding, and relocated to land purchased near Baker, Louisiana, where Leland College reopened in 1923.

 Leland University was founded with the purpose of promoting Christian education in Louisiana and adjacent states.
 Never accredited, the school closed in 1960 because of financial difficulties.

 The 20.9 acre area of the Baker campus, comprising four contributing properties and one non-contributing building, was listed on the National Register of Historic Places on November 10, 1982.

 The college facilities had become derelict by the time of listing.
 In the early 21st century, only the ruins of the two dormitories can be seen faintly through trees.
 The frame classroom, the president's house, and the concrete classroom all disappeared at some time.

+Operation

+When Dr. Travers of Saratoga was faculty president in 1882 it had 100 students and was co-educational.
+An hour a day of industrial work was required.

+Alumni from Tulane University, which was next door, repainted in the middle of the night poles adorned with Leland's school colors "coal black" and included a skull and crossbones.
+Coal tar was used.
+Tulane president Albert Sidney Johnston, who had been a Confederare general, required an apology but the sophomore class at Tulane took suspension as a punishment instead.

+Julia Ward Howe delivered the commencement speech in 1885.
+In 1901 Rev. Dr. R. W. Perkins became president.
+By 1904 Leland had 1,000 students.

+After the storm of 1915, its New York based trustees decided to sell.
+Plans to relocate to Alexandria and the purchase of 212 acres there were abandoned over racial opposition and the school was moved to 160 acres in Baker.